25 Shelter Dogs Who Made It Big

 6. AND 7.
 PICASSO AND PABLO

-If it weren’t for Liesl Wilhardt and the devoted dog lovers at Luvable Dog Rescue, the world may never have been introduced to Picasso.
-Earlier this year, the Eugene, Oregon animal shelter rescued the 10-month-old pit bull-corgi mix and his brother, Pablo, from a high-kill shelter in California.
-The brothers had been surrendered by a breeder who couldn’t place them—in Picasso’s case, because of a misaligned snout that made him look like a Pablo Picasso painting (hence the name).
+If it weren't for Liesl Wilhardt and the devoted dog lovers at Luvable Dog Rescue, the world may never have been introduced to Picasso.
+In 2017, the Eugene, Oregon animal shelter rescued the 10-month-old pit bull-corgi mix and his brother, Pablo, from a high-kill shelter in California.
+The brothers had been surrendered by a breeder who couldn't place them—in Picasso's case, because of a misaligned snout that made him look like a Pablo Picasso painting (hence the name).

 In 2008, Aleister—a 5-year-old terrier mix—was rescued from an animal shelter in California.
 Four years later, he was starring alongside Steve Carell and Keira Knightley in Seeking a Friend for the End of the World, Lorene Scafaria's 2012 dramedy about two strangers who meet in the final days before an asteroid strikes Earth and obliterates everything and everyone on it.
 The pooch played "Sorry," an abandoned dog that ends up giving Carell's character a reason to live when death is imminent.